Covid is Airborne: You’re breathing it in

 Medications taken to help symptoms could cause side-effects, impacting driving safety.
 Pain killers, for example, can have a sedating effect.

-Key things to note regarding driver responsibilities are outlined in the box below below:
+Key things to note regarding driver responsibilities are outlined below:

 You can have an assessment on your safety to drive with your GP, and there are also places you can be referred to for a practical assessment.